jundalisay/superb/content/en/superphysics/principles/chapter-08.md

 The nature of this Mind then forms the subdivisions of Superphysics:

 1. Material Superphysics - this studies the nature of the Mind of the physical universe
-2. Medical Superphysics - this studies the nature of the Mind of a living being
+2. Bio Superphysics - this studies the nature of the Mind of a living being
 3. Social Superphysics - this studies the nature of the Mind of society

 ![](/graphics/super/5layers.png)